Stone-Red-Code/DesktopMagic-Plugins/Plugins/Quotes Plugin/README.md

 ## Instruction

 1. Put the `Quotes Plugin.dll` file into the plugins folder.
-1. Enter a path to a gif file in the settings menu.
+1. Set the interval the quote should update in the settings menu.

 ## Creator(s)